spring-jdbc-crud/simplejdbcmapper/README.md

 ### 3.ToMany relationship through an intermediate table (one side of many to many)
 - Employee has many Skill through intermediate table 'employee_skill'.
 The employ_skill table should be mapped to an entity.
 In this case it is mapped to EmployeeSkill.class.
-This means that the employee_skill table should have a primary key column as its id.
+All entities are required to have a single column primary key so employee_skill table should have a single column primary key.

 ```
   // Define the entities.
 The intermediate table employe_skill corresponds to EmployeeSkill class and needs to be selected also.